 How do composite fillings work?

 For most patients, composite fillings can be placed in one appointment.
 The procedure is fairly simple.
-First, you tooth is numbed and the dentist removes an remaining decay.
+First, your tooth is numbed and the dentist removes a remaining decay.
 The open space is then thoroughly cleaned and prepped for the filling.
 If the decay was near any roots, a special medicine is applied to provide more comfort for the patient during the procedure.
 The filling is then shaped and filed to specifically fit the tooth.
-You can be confident that you will receive careful instructions for the care of your filling at the conclusion of treatment.
+You can be confident that you will receive instructions for the care of your filling at the conclusion of treatment.
 Good oral hygiene practices, eating habits, and regular dental visits will also aid in the life of your new fillings.

 Root Canal Therapy